 Rejection is normal, inevitable and likely.
 Whether its rejection from the initial application, rejection in the sense that you never heard back from someone you emailed or direct messaged on LinkedIn, or rejection after 4 rounds of interviewing with a company – although it is so easy to take it personally, it is all part of the process and allows you to grow, learn, and take on the next application/interview with greater confidence.

 UPDATE: Lillian accepted a job offer and is now a Front End Software Engineer at Talagent Financial in Boulder, CO!

 “I currently work as a frontend focused software engineer at Talagent Financial, based out of Boulder, CO!

 The interview process with Talagent was particularly unique because the process not only lasted about 10 days (from application response to offer letter), but it was also a process that accounted for and valued my potential as a developer as opposed to my current stack of knowledge post-bootcamp.
 The conversations with engineers and other company leaders led me to believe they viewed my application holistically, and appreciated the unique background and perspective I bring coming from health sciences.

 The past 6 weeks of work has been a period of immense growth as an engineer, just as the Flatiron School program was.
 The transition to production code is far from trivial, but it is very fulfilling to be working on a team, towards a greater end goal!”

-Disclaimer: The information in this blog is current as of 14 July 2020.
+Disclaimer: The information in this blog is current as of July 14, 2020.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.